There couldn’t be a better place to start a trip around Isaan than Nong Khai that’s right up on the border to Laos.

 - Bangkok 21:25 – Nong Khai 07:55 (Rapid)

-Ticket prices for the 621km long railway journey are 497 Baht for 1st class, 238 Baht for 2nd class and 103 Baht for 3rd class (excluding fees) and it takes about 9.5-10.5 hours to get there.
-If you prefer the rapid train with sleeper berths then you can check the prices and availability on the State Railway of Thailand’s Website.
+Ticket prices for the 621km long railway journey are 1,557 Baht for 1st class A/C sleeper, 998 Baht for 2nd class A/C sleeper and 498 Baht for 2nd class A/C seat, and it takes about 9.5-10.5 hours to get there.
+You can find more info and advance ticket booking on the Thailand Trains Website.

 Bangkok to Nong Khai by Bus

 Anyway, buses leave from BKK’s Mo Chit Northern Bus Terminal (MRT to Kamphaeng Phet Station and from there motorbike taxi for 40 Baht or metered taxi for about 50 Baht to the station).
 Prices are around 600-700 Baht depending on the type of coach and the trip takes between 8 and 10 hours.
 I don’t really like these long haul bus trips anymore but again, if it’s your first or second time exploring Isaan – why not.

 How to get from Nong Khai to Udon Thani

 Like mentioned in the beginning, Nongkhai makes a great place to start a trip around Isaan, and the next logical town to visit would be Udon Thani.
 It’s just 60km away and the best way to get there is by minivan.
 Those are leaving in front of the Tesco Lotus about every 30-45 minutes from early in the morning till about 10pm at night (depending on the demand).
 The ticket price is just 50 Baht and the travel time is 50-60 minutes.

 Map of Transport in Nong Khai